Transfer Students and Non-Traditional Students*

 We have full-time career development professionals focused on helping you find meaningful internships and fulltime careers in your field of study.

 Interested?
-Find out more about transferring to Lakeland by contacting Ben Zuengler, senior associate director of admissions, at 920-565-1205 or , or fill out the form below and a Lakeland representative will contact you.
+Find out more about transferring to Lakeland by contacting Ben Zuengler, admissions advisor, at 920-565-1000 ext.
+2138 or , or fill out the form below and a Lakeland representative will contact you.

 Thinking about transferring to Lakeland's traditional undergraduate program?
 Here's an easy checklist to get you started:

 - Apply to Lakeland.
 Call our office to request a paper application, or complete it online.
 There is no fee to apply.

 - Have your transcripts sent to us from every college you have attended.
 Use the mailing address below.

 - Check with Ben Zuengler to see if you should have your high school transcript and ACT scores sent to us.

 - Apply for financial aid by completing the Free Application for Federal Student Aid (FAFSA) and list Lakeland as a receiving institution.
 Our FAFSA code is 003854.